 Student Name: Program:

 Date of Request:

 Loss of Immediate Family Member:

 Name of deceased family member:

 Relationship to student:

 Date of passing:

 Number of requested absences:

 Date(s) of requested absences:

-Date student will return from bereavement lea ave:
+Date student will return from bereavement le ave:

 Is a make-up exam required:

-Attach a copy of the obituary, funeral prograyour bereavement leave request. m, death certificate, or any other relevant documentation n supporting
+Attach a copy of the obituary, funeral progra your bereavement leave request. ım, death certificate, or any other relevant documentation support ting

-Student's Signature: Date: -
+Student's Signature: Date:

 supporting documentation.
-I approve the stud immediate family member.
-The make-up exar Approval: nt has requested bereavement leave and has provided the leave's request for absences related to the loss of the loss of the leave and has provided the loss of the loss of the leave and has been determined by the given date will result in a zero for the example to be completed in the testing center no later than the leave that the leave of an r than
+I approve the studimmediate family member.
+The make-up example the studies of the stu Approval: nt has requested bereavement leave and has provided the necessal dent's request for absences related to the loss of an m will need to be completed in the testing center no later than the exam by the given date will result in a zero for the exam grade.

 Faculty/Dean Name:

 Signature: Date: